ory/sdk/clients/client/java/docs/IdentityApi.md

     IdentityApi apiInstance = new IdentityApi(defaultClient);
     Long perPage = 250L; // Long | Items per Page  This is the number of items per page.
-    Long page = 1L; // Long | Pagination Page  This value is currently an integer, but it is not sequential.
+    Long page = 56L; // Long | Pagination Page  This value is currently an integer, but it is not sequential.
 The value is not the page number, but a reference.
 The next page can be any number and some numbers might return an empty list.
 For example, page 2 might not follow after page 1.
 And even if page 3 and 5 exist, but page 4 might not exist.
+The first page can be retrieved by omitting this parameter.
+Following page pointers will be returned in the `Link` header.
     String credentialsIdentifier = "credentialsIdentifier_example"; // String | CredentialsIdentifier is the identifier (username, email) of the credentials to look up. try {
       List<Identity> result = apiInstance.listIdentities(perPage, page, credentialsIdentifier);